Experimental two-way communication with one photon: Appendix B: Analysis of the photon arrival-time distributions

-For the detection we use single-photon counting modules from Excelitas, model SPCM-AQRH.
+Our detectors are single-photon counting modules from Excelitas, model SPCM-AQRH.
 This model has a typical jitter time (standard deviation) of $0.149$ ns.
 Since each peak is obtained by coincidence detection between two modules, if we consider only the effect of the jitter, we expect a standard deviation of $0.210$ ns.
 This value is compatible with those obtained for fiber-coupled detection but significantly lower than those obtained in case of free-space detection.
-We again ascribe the mismatch to the imperfect alignment of the beam in the case of free-space detection.
+We ascribe the mismatch to the imperfect alignment of the beam in the case of free-space detection.

-As it can be seen from table \ref{tab:times}, the quantity $|\Delta t_{\text{X}} - \Delta t_{\text{ref}}|/\sigma_{\text{X}}$ is always above $3$, where $\Delta t_{\text{comp}}$ is the reference value and X can be AA, AB, BA or BB, respectively.
+As it can be seen from table 1 in the main text, the quantity $|\Delta t_{\text{X}} - \Delta t_{\text{ref}}|/\sigma_{\text{X}}$ is always above $3$, where $\Delta t_{\text{comp}}$ is the reference value and X can be AA, AB, BA or BB, respectively.
 This allows us to claim with less than $1 \%$ of risk that the two values are not compatible and then that the time the photons take to go from the mirror M$_{\text{A}}$ or M$_{\text{B}}$ to the detector is shorter than the time they would take to travel twice the minimum distance between Alice and Bob.
-In this procedure of comparison we neglected the error on $\Delta t_{\text{comp}}$ because the corresponding relative error is more than $4$ times lower than that on any $\Delta t_{\text{X}}$.
+In this procedure of comparison we neglect the error on $\Delta t_{\text{comp}}$ because the corresponding relative error is more than $4$ times lower than that on any $\Delta t_{\text{X}}$.